dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/task_C/task_c3.md

 #### **BG2** The Quizzes Tutor promotes the student's learning process and self-assessment of their knowledge.

 1. Goal-source
-	- Course teachers that own quizzes-tutor are the ones who provide the business goal. `(we may ask the professor who specifically?)`
+	- Course teachers that own quizzes-tutor are the ones who provide the business goal.

 2. Goal-subject
 	- Students, because they are aquiring competence;
 	- Schools that benefit from having this system for student evaluation, because they want to form competent engineers.

 3. Goal-object
-	- Quizzes-tutor. `(read System in Table 16.3, page 302 of SAP)`
+	- Quizzes-tutor.

 4. Environment
 	- Academic study context.